Oussamazz/ft_linux/README.md

 ## Introduction

-Welcome to **ft_linux**!
+Welcome to **ft_linux**!!
 In this project, the goal is to create a Linux distribution that serves as the base for kernel projects.
 The distribution should be a functional environment where kernel code is executed.

 ## Goals

-- Build a Linux Kernel.
+- Build a Linux Kernel
-- Install specific binaries (refer to the [Packages to Install](#mandatory-part) section).
+- Install specific binaries (refer to the [Packages to Install](#mandatory-part) section)
-- Implement a filesystem hierarchy compliant with standards.
+- Implement a filesystem hierarchy compliant with standards
-- Connect to the Internet.
+- Connect to the Internet
 ## General Instructions

 ### Virtual Machine